champmk/GenFitness/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License with an additional attribution requirement - see the LICENSE file for details.
+Any use of this software must include clear and visible attribution to the original author, Champ Mukiza.